ARCHITECTURAL CASE STUDIES | ON-SITE PROJECTS | DRAWINGS & PRINTS | OBJECTS | CV |PUBLICATIONS & TALKS | CONTACT

 Architectural case studies

 An architectural case study is a house constructed in a gallery space as an example of a real-life situation in the world today.
-An architectural case study is a theatrical object and always has a story connected with it: the house points to the conditions (environmental, social, economic, political, etc.) that have shaped its existence.
-For example, Caracas: Growing Houses is a three-dimensional portrait of an informal city, while Soweto House with Prepaid Water Meter illustrates the struggle of Soweto residents against the privatization of water.
+It always tells a story; it points to the conditions (environmental, social, economic, political, etc.) that have shaped the situation it references.
+For example, Caracas: Growing Houses is a three-dimensional portrait of an informal city, while Soweto House with Prepaid Water Meter alludes to the efforts of Soweto residents to prevent the privatization of water.

 The source of the architectural case study is acknowledged.
 A black-and-white documentary photograph of the original situation is presented as part of the photographic documentation of any architectural case study.